vitquay1996/Notes/Scanning & Enumerate.md

 - masscan

 ### nikto
+Nikto to scan web server.
 Nikto can be detected by good security and can be blocked
 ```
 nikto -h 192.168.4.4
 ```